 Getting a crypto loan on DeFi services is extremely quick and easy.
-Just head over to your reliable service of choice, like Aave or Compound, apply for a loan, send them the crypto you’re going to use as collateral, and wait for the funds to arrive.
+Just head over to your reliable service of choice, like Aave or Compound, or Venus, apply for a loan, send them the crypto you’re going to use as collateral, and wait for the funds to arrive.

 Getting a crypto loan on a centralized platform can take a bit longer, but it is ultimately just as easy.